 Although there are no specific standards for implementing participatory budgeting, the following serve as important reference materials:

-There is no specific legal regulation for participatory budgeting.
-The Law No. 280/97-VR “On Local Self-government” allows citizens to arrange public hearings where they can discuss urgent issues and submit their propositions to public authorities (Article 13).
-Article 9 of the said Law allows citizens to submit their own initiatives to the city council.
+No specific legislative acts on participatory budgeting were adopted at the national level.
+Article 9 of the Law No. 280/97-VR “On Local Self-government” allows citizens to submit their own initiatives to the local council.
 Article 26, paragraph 20, states that, at plenary sessions of a city, town or village council, the council can provide self-organised citizens with specific powers of self-governance and transfer funds for the realisation of their initiatives.
-In practice, each city, town or village that introduces participatory budgeting provides the necessary legal regulations for the subsequent implementation of projects.
+In practice, each city, town or village that introduces participatory budgeting provides the necessary local regulations for the subsequent implementation of projects.

 Another example is the amalgamated community of Vinnytsia, which is the first Ukrainian community to adopt a School Participatory Budgeting in 2019.
 UAH 1 million was allocated for the implementation of 11 winning school projects aiming to strengthen the active engagement of children and teenagers (10 to 18 years old) in the community.
 In the same vein, the Poltava Regional Council implemented a school safety programme at regional level to introduce a Participatory Budget at school level.
 More than 100 schools took part in the preparation and submission of projects, and 34 projects were chosen for implementation in 2021.